jbakse/avalanche/setup.md

 ## Updating Heroku Config Settings
 See [Heroku Config Vars Docs](https://devcenter.heroku.com/articles/config-vars)

+If we only had one app:
 `heroku config:add METEOR_SETTINGS="$(cat settings.json)"`

+But we have production and staging, so something like this:
+`heroku config:add METEOR_SETTINGS="$(cat ./avalanche/server/settings.json)" --remote heroku`

 This will create a single setting named `METEOR_SETTINGS` with a value that is the JSON object in `settings.json`